Juxh01/BipedLoco-RL-CPG/README.md

 # Disclaimer
-**This project is still on my to-do list, and neither the work is finished nor does it reflect my standards of software engineering**
+**This project is still on our to-do list, and neither the work is finished nor does it reflect our standards of software engineering**

 # BipedLoco-RL-CPG